khusika/br_manifest/README.md

 Batik Recovery is Project Recovery developed by Batik Recovery Teamwork from Indonesia, this Batik Recovery is a derivative of the Official TWRP that was modified by the developer in accordance with the Indonesian characteristics.
 In Indonesia, batik is a motif that is considered quite famous for the beauty of its art.
 Therefore, the developer gave the name Batik Recovery and a touch of batik motifs in the Recovery, including splash, background, and icon.
 The goal of the developer to release the project is to further popularize batik, and especially to popularize the name of Indonesia.

 Features
 =======

-* Support Treble or Non Treble
+* Support Treble (Vendor) or Non Treble
+* Support GSI, Android Pie
+* Support Miui OTA
 * Support F2fs
 * Ramdisk Cleaner
 * Enable / Disable HAL3